deathdric/infrastructure-setup-scripts/conjur/README.md

-I recommend to only keep docker for conjur, mostly because you don't have much choice on that matter, but use an external postgresql database (which has the merit to have the data survive a restart), and an external nginx instance (which is not that much harder to setup than the docker version).
+I recommend to only keep docker for conjur, mostly because you don't have much choice on that matter, but use an external postgresql database (which has the merit to have the data survive a restart), and an external nginx instance (which is not that much harder to set up than the docker version).
 Same for the client : I'll use the official binary which I can run from any host.

 This setup may be harder to put in place than a 'docker-compose -d up', but it will be more convenient to use